Cactus Control

 What To Look For

-Scan your property to see where the Cacti are growing and how big of an issue it is.
-Knowing how severe of a problem you have is helpful so you know how much herbicide you may need to conduct treatment applications.
+Scan your property to see where the cacti are growing and how big of an issue it is.
+Knowing how severe your problem is can help you determine how much herbicide you may need to conduct treatment applications.

 Treatment

-Please be sure that when handling any type of herbicide, you are properly protecting your skin and eyes with safety equipment (goggles, gloves and long-sleeved clothing).
+When handling herbicides, please protect your skin and eyes with safety equipment (goggles, gloves, and long-sleeved clothing).

-There are one of two methods that you can use to chemically control Cacti and prickly pear.
-You can either chemically spray the stem or the pads of the plant with an herbicide.
-Herbicides will be able to move through the plant and destroy it totally.
+You can use one of two methods to chemically control cacti and prickly pear.
+You can either chemically spray the stem or pads of the plant with an herbicide.
+Herbicides can move through the plant and destroy it totally.

-We recommend using a herbicide that contains picloram which has the potential to destroy 76 percent to 100 percent of prickly pear and certain other types of Cacti.
+We recommend using an herbicide containing picloram, which has the potential to destroy 76 percent to 100 percent of prickly pear and certain other types of cacti.

 Step 1: Chop down the Cactus plant

 Take an ax and damage the plant.
-This will help the herbicide to seep into the Cactus better.
+This will help the herbicide seep better into the cactus.

 Step 2: Mix Apply Picloram 22K